mjhoy/mjhoy.com/bike/index.markdown

 from: Boston
 ---

+_This is the first post of the blog, written before my trip had started.
+It has started now.
+The latest post is [“Disc Golf”](/bike/disc-golf.html)._

 I am leaving New England, headed west.
 I will take my bicycle, an ordinary road bike, outfit it with new tires, lube the chain, load the panniers.
 I will pack an avocado and a jar of peanut butter within easy reach, and pedal for the